PedroCristo/portfolio_project_1/README.md

     -   #### Interative Links

        -    In the bottom of the Landing Page and footer, users can access the company social links (Facebook and Twitter) opened in a new tab when is pressed.
-       -    In the Banner Bali and Banner Maldivas user can ring to the company pressed the book now button.
+       -    In the Banner Bali and Banner Maldivas user can ring to the company pressing the book now button.

 ## Features